Annual Wellness Check

 Cervical Cancer Screening

-Pap test every three years starting at age 21.
-Women 30 and older have the option for high risk HPV screening with or without a Pap test every five years.
+Pap test every three years or high risk HPV screening with or without a Pap test every five years until age 65.

 Get the Care You Need